jalder89/Emily-AI-GPT/README.md

 ## Usage

-DM the app 'hey ai' to engage
+- DM the app 'hey ai' to engage
-DM the app 'bye ai' to disengage
+- DM the app 'bye ai' to disengage
-The app is always on in IMs with the app.
+- The app is always on in DMs

 ## Installation